 Note that Excel finds other names that contain Ann as well—Annie, Ann, Danny, and then Hannah.
 If we continue clicking Find Next, Excel will eventually return to the first match.

 By default, Excel searches left to right, first through rows, then columns.
 You can hold down the shift key when you press "Find Next" to move backwards.

 The first option allows you to restrict the search to the current worksheet, or expand it to include the entire workbook.
 If we select workbook, Excel will now find matches on Sheet 2.

 The "search" option determines the order that Excel looks through cells.
 The default is "By Rows."
 If we switch to "By Columns," Excel will find all matches in one column before moving on to the next column.

 There is also an option to search Formulas, Values, and Comments.
 We'll look at these in a future lesson.

-If we enable "match case", Excel treat case as important, and only find values that beginn with a capital A.
+If we enable "Match case," Excel treats case as important and only finds values that begin with a capital A.

 If we enable "Match entire cell contents," Excel will only find cells where the value is exactly Ann.
 This is a good way to find only the name Ann.